TommiDL/NumericalSimulationLab/es04/Readme.md

 The final block of the backward simulation returned to a delta distribution of velocities.

-The delta-starting simulation was computed with the following parameters"
+The delta-starting simulation was computed with the following parameters

 - TEMPERATURE= 2
 - NPART= 108